Geography of Mozambique

-The geography of Mozambique consists mostly of coastal lowlands with uplands in its center and high plateaus in the northwest.
+The geography of Mozambique consists mostly of coastal lowlands with uplands in its centre and high plateaus in the northwest.
 There are also mountains in the western portion.
 The country is located on the east coast of southern Africa, directly west of the island of Madagascar.
 Mozambique has a tropical climate with two seasons, a wet season from October to March and a dry season from April to September.

 Physical features

-The Coast
+The coast

 The coastline extends from 26° 52′ S. to 10° 40′ S., and from south to north makes a double curve with a general trend outward to the east.
 It has a length of 1430 mi.

 The southern coastline is characterized by sandy beaches backed by coastal dunes.
 The dunes can reach up to 120 m in height, and older dunes are vegetated.
 Behind the coastal dunes are lagoons, including river estuaries, closed saline lagoons, and salt lakes.
 Some 40 mi north of the South African frontier is the deep indentation of Maputo Bay (formerly Delagoa Bay).
 The land then turns outward to Cape Correntes, a little north of which is Inhambane Bay.
 Bending westward again and passing the Bazaruto Archipelago of several small islands, of which the chief is Bazaruto.